 PCI (People Connect Institute) Webinars - Archived

-Recorded webinars are available to staff, volunteers, board members, and Friends and Foundation members of Oregon libraries through the Oregon Library Staff Academy.
+Recorded webinars are available to staff, volunteers, board members, and Friends and Foundation members of Oregon libraries through the Oregon Library Staff Academy in the PCI Webinar section.
 Need access?
 Please use this request form and select "I would like access to: The Oregon Library Staff Academy".

 From the OLA EDI and Antiracism Special Committee: